jeffalstott/inventorexploration/README.rst

 __ https://github.com/jeffalstott/inventorexploration/blob/master/src/Manuscript_Code.ipynb
 __ https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2936709

-The raw data files we use are too large to host on Github (>100MB), and we are figuring out an external place to host them.
-Once this is done, the `Manuscript_Code` notebook will automatically download the raw data before processing it.
+The data files involved are too large to host on Github (>100MB), and so they are hosted on the Design Science website.
+Just download the contents to data/ and you should be good to go.

-[More details forthcoming].
+How to Do Your Own Analysis
+====
+Reproducing the full study would require significant computational resources (see below).
+As such, the data download also includes final versions of the data, which will allow to you to recreate just the final analyses described in the manuscript.
+This would also be a sensible starting place for doing your own analysis, answering new questions with the same data.

 Randomization with a cluster
 ====